HarmonizedMRI/B0shimming/README.md

 that are designed to ensure consistent and reproducible B0 shimming across sites and MRI scanner vendors.
-Specifically, data acquisition is based on [Pulseq](https://pulseq.github.io/), which guarantees that low-level details of the acquisition sequence (e.g., the precise sequence timing, RF pulse shapes, etc) are identical across sites and vendor platforms.
+Specifically, data acquisition is based on [Pulseq](https://pulseq.github.io/), which guarantees that low-level details of the acquisition sequence (sequence timing, RF/gradient pulse shapes, etc) are *identical* across sites and vendor platforms.
 In addition, all subsequent data processing is done using code provided in this repository, in a completely vendor-independent way.